 Club's Response

-Adelaide United "categorically rejects" Cavallo's claims.
-A spokesperson for the club stated they are "extremely disappointed by the claims made" and affirmed that the club is "committed to fostering an inclusive environment for players, staff and supporters."
-The club's statement indicated that "all on-field decisions relating to team selection are made solely on footballing grounds."
+Adelaide United "categorically rejects" Cavallo's allegations.
+A club spokesperson expressed "extreme disappointment by the claims made" and affirmed the club's commitment to fostering an inclusive environment for players, staff, and supporters.
+The club stated that "all on-field decisions relating to team selection are made solely on footballing grounds."
 Adelaide United is scheduled to participate in its fourth Pride Cup match on Saturday.
+Additionally, chief executive Nathan Kosmina has extended an offer to Cavallo to discuss any issues from his five-season tenure with the club.

 Background

-Cavallo garnered global attention in 2021 when he publicly came out while playing for Adelaide United.
-He departed Adelaide United in May last year and recently joined Stamford AFC.
-Cavallo has previously discussed receiving death threats following his public announcement.
-His decision to come out inspired Jake Daniels, who became the first British professional male footballer to come out in over 30 years in 2022.
+Josh Cavallo garnered global attention in October 2021 when he publicly came out as gay while playing for Adelaide United.
+His decision inspired Jake Daniels, who became the first British professional male footballer to come out in over 30 years in 2022.
+Cavallo departed Adelaide United in May last year and subsequently joined Stamford AFC.
+He has previously disclosed receiving death threats following his public announcement.